What to Do When You’re Dealing with a Flooded Basement in Regina, SK

 In the event of a burst pipe that’s continuously filling your basement floor, turn off your main shut-off valve for your water supply lines.
 It should either be outside or inside your home in a utility room.
 If water has reached a certain level where you can no longer see the basement floor, call your licensed Regina plumbers immediately to report this plumbing emergency.

-If your floor becomes saturated with flood water due to rain seeping into your basement, the key will be to remove as much water as possible before it enables mould or causes other damage to your basement.
+If your floor becomes saturated with flood water due to rain seeping into your basement, the key will be to remove as much water as possible before it enables mold or causes other damage to your basement.

 Important Note: In the event of a serious flash flood where your basement is quickly filling up, you are required to immediately evacuate your home.